-With my colleague Anthony Ossa-Richardson (UCL), I'm preparing a new translation of the Cosmography and Geography of Africa, by the Moroccan diplomat al-Hasan al-Wazzan, better known as Johannes Leo Africanus.
-Our translation is based on the original manuscript, quite different from those printed in the sixteenth century, and is under contract with Penguin Classics.
+With my colleague Anthony Ossa-Richardson (UCL), I've just completed a new translation of the Cosmography and Geography of Africa, by the Moroccan diplomat al-Hasan al-Wazzan, better known as Johannes Leo Africanus.
+Our translation is based on the original manuscript, quite different from those printed in the sixteenth century, under contract with Penguin Classics.

 I serve as the Director of Undergraduate Teaching for History (Pre-Honours)

 - Making of the Modern World

 - Early Modern History: A Connected World (organiser)

 - The Invention of Race: Early Modern Intellectual History and the Atlantic World (honours option)